evilcatmonster/shiny-journey/README.md

 Additional Contributor: Epsilon C

-This is where a lot of testing happens.C
+This is where a lot of testing happens.